jerryold/Stock-Application/README.md

 # Server Summary📙
 We use the Render to be our server, it can build and run all yours apps and website with free of charge.
-It is very easy to use and you can use it to deploy your app in a short time.
-Render<a href="https://render.com/">
+It is very easy to use and you can use it to deploy your app in a short time. <a href="https://render.com/">Render</a>

 # The demo screenshot of the app🪧